 - ShadowProof – “Independent journalism on grassroots movements for justice.”

-- ScheerPost – Progressive news and analysis, published by American journalist Robert Sheer.
-This is where you’ll find the latest Chris Hedges essay.
+- ScheerPost – Progressive news and analysis from radical thinkers, writers, and journalists.
+Published by American journalist Robert Sheer.

 - Sludge – Investigative journalism, centered on lobbying and money in politics, to “reveal the hidden networks and conflicts of interest that drive systemic corruption.”